We have made the difficult decision to cancel all onsite K–12 summer camp programming this year.

 Times: 9:00 a.m.-3:30 p.m.

-Join us for our ULTIMATE Sports Camp!
-Everyday, campers will learn a new sport ranging from basketball to flag football, and kickball to water games with much, much more.
+Join us for our ALL SPORTS CAMP!
+Every day, campers will be exposed to a variety of sports and games over the course of the week, including but not limited to basketball, baseball, street hockey, kickball, soccer, flag football, lacrosse, capture the flag, dodgeball, kick the can and much more!
 This camp is designed to be fun and interactive while adding a component for fitness and exercise into each of the daily activities.
-We will have Friday morning “Just Dance” dance parties between our teams and partake in lots of water games to relieve the summer heat.
+In addition, we will ensure our sports campers have an opportunity to visit our ropes course throughout the week for some climbing and team building activities.
 Whether you excel in one sport or have an interest in all sports, this camp is for you!
 Get excited and get sporty!

 Mast Tennis Academy Summer Camps